 Starting Out in Bonsai: Page 1 of 2

 But don't run before you walk.
-The first fundamental rules to learn when embarking on this Art is that you are dealing with something living and ever-changing; the basic rules of horticulture need be learnt before you can successfully maintain your tree.
+The first fundamental rule to learn when embarking on this Artform is that you are dealing with something living and ever-changing; basic horticulture needs to be followed so that you can successfully maintain your tree.

-There are many bonsai techniques available for the bonsai enthusiast to use to reach the ultimate goal of a beautiful tree.
-Confusingly, information available on the many bonsai web sites and books can often be contradictory.
+There are many bonsai techniques and much advice available to the bonsai enthusiast to achieve the ultimate goal of a beautiful tree.
+Confusingly, information on the many bonsai websites, books and sources worldwide can often be contradictory.
 It should be understood that for every objective such as repotting, pruning or styling there are a 100 different techniques or viewpoints.
-Some are based on horticultural fact, some are based on horticultural myth and some are based on horticultural luck!!
-In fact many of these techniques will work to one degree or another; unfortunately though not killing your tree, some advice and/or techniques can result in diminished vigour as your trees cope under stress, whilst sound advice based on simple horticultural fact can only improve the health, appearance and vigour of your tree.
-It is for you to learn which techniques work for you and your tree in your given situation.
+Some are based on horticultural fact, some are based on horticultural myth and some are based on horticultural luck!
+Many of these techniques will work to a certain degree; but unfortunately although not necessarily killing your tree, some advice and/or techniques can result in greatly diminished vigour as your trees cope under stress, whilst some advice, based on simple horticultural fact, can greatly improve the health, appearance and vigour of your tree.
+It is for you to learn precisely which techniques work for you and your tree in your given situation.

 Trees need good light, good humidity levels, good air circulation and importantly, many species NEED the cold of winter to go dormant.
-Inside our homes, trees receive comparatively poor light levels and the dry air/low humidity levels created by central heating systems can cause many problems.
-There are species that will tolerate indoor conditions and with the correct placement and care can thrive; there are also many species that are not hardy enough to tolerate the winter cold.
-But, these are in the minority.
+Inside our homes, trees receive comparatively poor light levels, and the dry air/low humidity levels created by modern day central heating systems can cause many problems.
+There are species that will tolerate indoor conditions and with the correct placement and care can be grown; indeed, there are also some species that are not hardy enough to tolerate the winter cold.
+However, these are in the minority.
 It is far more difficult to cultivate indoor bonsai than outdoor bonsai.